 One other detail, shooting scenes on TV and in the movies are fictional.
 In most cases, the person does not immediately fall dead when shot.
 A phrase is often used in training that says, “A person is easy to kill, but hard to stop.”
 What does this mean?
 Let’s say an attacker is coming toward you with a knife.
 You shoot him in the heart.
 He will die, but after the blood flow to his brain is cut off by the hole in his heart, the attacker will remain conscious for 10-20 seconds.
 This gives him more than enough time to inflict a fatal wound on you.
 It is beyond the scope of this article to get into the details of projectile weight and velocity and their effects but you may want to look at some of this information in determining a choice of weapon.

-Many people have asked me what gun to buy for home defense or for carry purposes.
+Many people have asked me what gun to buy for home defense or for carrying purposes.
 Again, this is a personal choice and may be different for different people.

 For home defense I usually recommend a handgun or a shotgun.
 Some experts recommend against a shotgun while others suggest one.
 I am with the second group.
 Load the shotgun with shells with small pellets like used for bird or rabbit hunting not double aught buckshot.
 This limits you to a relatively short range, but if you are inside your house, you will be close enough that it will be devastating.

-Larger shot or using a rifle can cause the projectile to go through the attacker, through your outside wall, through your neighbor’s wall and into your neighbor’s child.
-Aside from not wanting to hurt your neighbor’s child there is also the legal ramifications.
+A larger shot or using a rifle can cause the projectile to go through the attacker, through your outside wall, through your neighbor’s wall, and into your neighbor’s child.
+Aside from not wanting to hurt your neighbor’s child, there are also legal ramifications.
 If that should happen, you would be guilty of manslaughter.

-All states allow use of deadly force in protection of your life, but the criteria as to what constitutes a reasonable fear of death varies from state to state.
+All states allow use of deadly force to protect your life, but the criteria as to what constitutes a reasonable fear of death vary from state to state.
 Study your local laws.
 Many states have what is called the “castle doctrine” which in simple terms says that if someone has broken into your home, you can legally presume that your life is in danger.
 He does not actually have to attack you.

 If you decide that you want to have a gun for protection, I can’t advise this strongly enough, get professional training on handling it and get practice shooting it.
 You don’t want to touch your gun for the first time when you need to use it.

-For a gun used only for home defense, or as a “truck gun,” I recommend a full size service style handgun like you see on a policeman’s hip.
+For a gun used only for home defense, or as a “truck gun,” I recommend a full-size service style handgun as you see on a policeman’s hip.
 They are easier to handle than a smaller gun and have lots of stopping power.